Swiftaff/editaur/README.md

 -   [ ] tabs for multiple files
 -   [ ] line numbers
 -   [ ] Ctrl-A select all
+-   [ ] Enter creates a new line at start, middle or end of current line depending on cursor

 ## Things editaur would like to do when it grows up: